-Queen Mary University of London’s Life Sciences Initiative (LSI) is a multidisciplinary endeavour that includes our three Faculties: Humanities and Social Sciences, Medicine and Dentistry, and Science and Engineering.
+Queen Mary University of London’s Life Sciences Institute (LSI) is a multidisciplinary endeavour that includes our three Faculties: Humanities and Social Sciences, Medicine and Dentistry, and Science and Engineering.

 We define the life sciences as the basic sciences underpinning medicine – represented by the intersection between the social, the sciences and the biomedical sciences.
 We aim to facilitate all life science-related activities, but are focusing our research efforts on one specific area – post-genomic population health – where we already have substantial experience, and in which we aspire to be at the forefront of academic activity.

-QMUL’s Life Sciences Initiative offers staff and students a great opportunity to be at the forefront of research that will bring significant benefits to human health
+QMUL’s Life Sciences Institute offers staff and students a great opportunity to be at the forefront of research that will bring significant benefits to human health

-Professor Bill Spence, Interim Director of the Life Sciences Initiative, and Vice-Principal (Research)
+Professor Bill Spence, Interim Director of the Life Sciences Institute, and Vice-Principal (Research)

 Chromosomes carry all the genetic information for an organism.
 The human genome is made up of genetic information encoded in 46 chromosomes

 The completion of the sequencing of the human genome by the Human Genome Project in 2003 has resulted in huge amounts of genetic information becoming available.
 This post-genomic information provides invaluable data on how genes are behaving, how particular genetic changes and different environments (both social and physical) affect how the body works and its susceptibility to disease, and how this can cause various health-related conditions and disorders.
 It offers a great opportunity for research that will bring benefits, not only to individual patients in terms of improved diagnosis and treatments, but also to the health and well-being of the wider population.

 This challenge can only be met by interdisciplinary teams, which include experts in biological data handling and processing (biologists, physicists and computer scientists), social scientists, basic science specialists and clinicians.